 Another lie that manifested itself was the claim that all or most of the laws in the UK were forced on us by the EU.
-Of course that is a nonsense as it's only 13% of the EU laws that have a direct impact on the UK and it has to create legislation to comply.
+Of course, that is nonsense, as it's only 13% of the EU laws that have a direct impact on the UK, and it has to create legislation to comply.
 Another 50% of the EU laws are directives and not laws.
-Although the EU would like the UK to take notice of the directives, for example a recent one was greengrocers to only sell straight bananas.
-The UK does not have to comply with that and indeed hasn't because I have never seen a straight banana in a greengrocers, have you?
+The EU would like the UK to take notice of the directives, though.
+For example, a recent one was for greengrocers to only sell straight bananas.
+The UK does not have to comply with that, and indeed hasn't, because I have never seen a straight banana in a greengrocers, have you?

 The Result and the Chaos That Followed